 Preservation: Very good at seeing the future, to the point of correctly predicting a prophecy being interfered with by another Shard over thousands of years in such a way that the original intent still comes true.
 Preservation is naturally going to be good at this, as preserving something requires planning for the future.

-Ruin: Can see the future, fairly well, but is significantly worse than Preservation.
+Ruin: Is one of the worst shards at seeing the future.
 He cares about destruction, so generally the best he can do with his future-sight is delay destroying something now to destroy more stuff later.

 Endowment: Endowment plans for the future by giving individuals gifts and trusting they make the right choices to use them.
 It's unclear exactly how well Endowment is able to ensure things go to plan, but we have seen at least one example of Endowment managing to get someone into just the right place at just the right time.

-Honor: Mediocre to downright bad, to the extent that Honor's religion has a full out ban on trying to predict the future at all.
-It ties into Honor Before Reason—even if you know your actions are going to have a poor effect, you have to do it anyway, because it's right.
+Honor: Mediocre at best, it ties into Honor Before Reason—even if you know your actions are going to have a poor effect, you have to do it anyway, because it's right.
 Plus a large portion of Honor's focus seems to be specifically on honoring Oaths, something which is entirely based on the past and present.

-Cultivation: Much better, possibly one of the best (though the full extent is not known).
-Cultivation is all about planting and nurturing things that will come to fruition in the future which only works with excellent knowledge of consequences.
+Cultivation: Much better, possibly one of the best Cultivation is all about planting and nurturing things that will come to fruition in the future which only works with excellent knowledge of consequences.

 Odium: Better than Honor, as everyone on Roshar insists seeing the future is of Odium, but Cultivation seems to have him beat.
 True hatred of his enemies involves long-term cruelty and planning, but he claims to be about all Passionate emotions which would imply a recklessness and lack of long term planning, making it hard to say exactly where he would land on the scale.